aarboleda1/twitter-markov-chain-generator/README.md

 5. `$npm run server` - start server
 6. `$npm start` - start react client

+**Note** Make sure to run the server and client in orer for the application to run correctly

 ## Stack
 - React
 - Express